angkul07/angkul07/README.md

 - #  <div align="center"> 👋 Hi, I'm Angkul </dev>
-- 👀 I love coding and everything about it but I’m more interested in AI and web dev.
+- 👀 I love coding and everything about it but I’m more interested in ML and AI.
 - 💻 I have learnt Python, C++ and currently learning langchain so that I can build real time application with LLM.
 - 💞️ I’m looking to collaborate on hackathons, Tech conferences, open source contributions, Python and web dev project
 - 📫 Reach me at: angkul58@gmail.com